-This policy was updated in February 2024
+This policy was updated April 2022

-The policy was approved by the Radcliffe Academy Education Committee on 1st March 2024
+The policy was approved by the Radcliffe Academy Education Committee on 17th June 2022

-It is due for review by February 2025
+It is due for review by April 2023

 Date Author Recommended Change Approved by Trustees 16.11.19 ВОТ Policy rewritten.
 21.5.21 01.02.22 ВОТ Policy rewritten and sections added for Anti-Bullying, Searching, Exclusion codes/reasons, home school agreement and Principals 17.06.22 Nov 2023 вот Added Behaviour Curriculum overview.
-Page 4.
-Changing of wording in the policy to reflect suspensions and exclusions not fixed term exclusions Feb 2024 вот Wording changes to Behaviour Curriculum section on page 5 01.03.2024
+Changing of wording the policy to reflect suspensions and exclusions